 Meaning and History

 The network began in 1927 as a radio station within the NBC Blue Network.
-1942, the broadcasting services separated, and a year later, it became an independent station.
+In 1942, the broadcasting services were separated, and a year later, the station became independent.
 In 1945, it received a new name and personal logo, which has changed multiple times.
 In 1948, the company transitioned from radio to television.

 What is ABC?

-ABC is an abbreviation for the American Broadcasting Company, existing since 1943.
+ABC is an abbreviation for the American Broadcasting Company, which has existed since 1943.
 It is a commercial television network owned by The Walt Disney Company.

 1945 – 1952